alexch/Off-The-Rails/off-the-rails.md

       read_foo(params[:id])
     end

-    put '/foo/:id' do
+    put '/foo/:id' do |foo_id| # alternative to params
-      update_foo(params[:id])
+      update_foo(foo_id)
     end

     delete '/foo/:id' do
       delete_foo(params[:id])
     end

-Note: there is no "controller" in Sinatra -- just an application and routes (aka handlers).
+Note: there is no "controller" *per se* in Sinatra -- just an application and routes and handlers.

 ## Sinatra DSL Features